 Are representative of the notable work of a master builder, designer or architect whose individual genius influenced his age.

 The Commission may adopt specific operating guidelines for landmark site designation, providing such are in conformance with the provisions of this section.

-Designation.
-The Commission shall have the power subject to § 141-6 to designate landmarks, landmark sites and historic districts within the City limits.
+The Commission shall have the power, subject to § 141-6, to designate historic landmarks, landmark sites and historic districts within the City limits.
 Such designations shall be made based upon the criteria established under § 141-4.
-Designation as a landmark, landmark site or historic district after January 1, 1994, shall not become final until approved by the Common Council.
-Once designated by the Commission and approved by the Council, such landmarks, landmark sites and historic districts shall be subject to all the provisions of this chapter.
+Once designated by the Commission, such landmark, landmark site and historical district shall be subject to the provisions of this Chapter.